relayphp/relayphp.github.io/index.md

 A _Relay_ middleware callable must return an implementation of _Psr\Http\Message\ResponseInterface_.

+This signature makes _Relay_ appropriate for both server-related and client-related use cases.
+That is, it can receive an incoming _ServerRequestInterface_ and generate an outgoing _ResponseInterface_ (acting as a server), or it can build an outgoing _RequestInterface_ and return the resulting _ResponseInterface_ (acting as a client).

-> N.b.: Psr\Http\Message\ServerRequestInterface extends RequestInterface, so the above signature covers both the server-related and client-related use cases.
+> N.b.: Psr\Http\Message\ServerRequestInterface extends RequestInterface, so typehinting to RequestInterface covers both use cases.

 # Middleware Dispatching